potassco/python-project-template/doc/content/encodings/instance.md

 * - Name
   - Description
 * - `horizon`
-  - The description of a constant
+  - The description of a constant.
 ```

 ## Predicates